rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 ## Conclusion

-LXD is a powerful tool that can be used on workstations or servers for increased productivity.
-On a workstation, it is great for lab testing, but can just as easily keep semi-permanent instances of OS and applications available in their own private space.
+LXD is a powerful tool that you can use on workstations or servers for increased productivity.
+On a workstation, it is great for lab testing, but can also keep semi-permanent instances of operating systems and applications available in their own private space.